anza-xyz/octane/docs/example-integration.md

 # Example integration

-This guide will walk you though integrating with an existing Octane node to send a gasless transfer.
+This guide will walk you through integrating with an existing Octane node to send a gasless transfer.

 ## Load Octane config